Da-Real-Kryall/gol-screensaver/old/README.md

     cargo run --release
     ```

-The compiled binary should be in the new `/target/release` directory as "golad_saver".
+The compiled binary should be in the new `/target/release` directory as "gol-screensaver".

 ---